CloudCannon/docsycannon-template/content/en/blog/news/first-post.md

 <img src="/featured-sunset-get.png" width="1697" />

+You can also use the \`Figure\` snippet to include an image with more options.
+Options include an editable title, caption, attribution, link, and size controls.

 {{< figure src="/images/featured-sunset-get.png" title="A different way to include images." alt="An example blog image." caption="A blog image with more options." attr="Photo: Riona MacNamara / CC-BY-CA" >}}